itsthejuice/ai-selfbot/README.md

 - 🤔 - Processing your request
 - ✅ - Response sent successfully
 - ❌ - Error occurred
+- 🚫 - Missing permissions to send in this channel
-- ⚠️ - Request was interrupted
+- ⚠️ - Request was interrupted or couldn't complete
 - ⏱️ - Waiting for slow mode/rate limit

-**Reactions are optional** - if the bot can't react in a channel, it will still send the file response!
+**Reactions are optional** - if the bot can't react in a channel, it will still send the response!

 This is **much more stealthy** than sending status messages!